nautechsystems/nautilus_trader/README.md

 We strive to maintain a stable, passing build across all branches.

-- `master`: Reflects the source code for the latest released version .
+- `master`: Reflects the source code for the latest released version.
 - `nightly`: Contains experimental features, merged from the `develop` branch daily or as needed.
 - `develop`: Very active with frequent commits and may include experimental features.